RE-SAC: Disentangling aleatoric and epistemic risks in bus fleet control: A stable and robust ensemble DRL approach: Experiments

 \section{Experiments}

-In this section, we empirically evaluate RE-SAC on the high-fidelity transit simulation environment.
-We aim to answer the following questions: (1) Can RE-SAC outperform baseline DRL algorithms in terms of cumulative reward and service regularity?
-(2) Does the disentanglement of epistemic and aleatoric risks prevent catastrophic Q-value collapse?
-(3) How accurate is the Q-value estimation of RE-SAC under rare, out-of-distribution (OOD) states compared to existing methods?
-We note that our reward function is explicitly designed to encode headway regularity (see Section~5.1.1); hence cumulative reward directly reflects service quality, and we additionally report Q-value stability and OOD robustness as complementary metrics.
+In this section, we empirically validate RE-SAC on two complementary testbeds: (i) standard continuous control benchmarks (MuJoCo via Brax), which isolate the algorithmic effect on Q-value estimation accuracy, and (ii) a high-fidelity bus fleet simulation, which tests robustness under real-world stochasticity.
+We aim to answer the following questions: \begin{enumerate}[leftmargin=*,itemsep=2pt] \item Does the disentangled regularization in RE-SAC produce more accurate Q-value estimates than baselines, particularly in rare, out-of-distribution (OOD) states? \item Can RE-SAC outperform baseline DRL algorithms in cumulative reward and service regularity? \item Does the disentanglement of epistemic and aleatoric risks prevent catastrophic Q-value collapse? \end{enumerate}